 I recently retired after twenty years as a soldier in the Army National Guard.
 More than half my life!
 Over those years, I had a wide range of experiences from the initial scariness of basic training to the apprehension of maneuvering a small team of soldiers and millions of dollars worth of equipment through the military’s logistics system to a small camp in northern Afghanistan.
 These, and many more, experiences have taught me a lot about myself and about dealing with others.

-With the exception of three deployments, I have served my entire career in M-DAY status in the National Guard; doing my one weekend a month and two weeks in the summer.
-I have been part of the North Dakota, Ohio, and Virginia National Guard.
-Everywhere I’ve been, I’ve met fantastic people and have been challenged.
-The old timers say that when you finally get out of the guard, I’d miss it.
+With the exception of three deployments, I served my entire career in M-DAY status in the National Guard; doing my one weekend a month and two weeks in the summer.
+I was part of the North Dakota, Ohio, and Virginia National Guard.
+Everywhere I went, I met fantastic people and was challenged.
+The old timers always told me that when I got out of the guard, I’d miss it.
 More than a year and a half into retirement…I haven’t missed it yet.
 Though I do miss the people.